Skip to content

 Emergency Info

-Download the PermitSnag app for offline access to emergency contacts, ranger station locations, and satellite communicator tips for Shasta.
+Emergency contacts, ranger station locations, and satellite communicator tips for Shasta.
+Sign up to track this permit.

 🐻